 - All Inclusive

-Our journey begins with a transfer to the Cumbrian village of Wetheral, perched high on the banks of the River Eden.
+Our journey begins in the Cumbrian village of Wetheral, perched high on the banks of the River Eden.
 Here we check in to our comfortable hotel, where we meet our group and guide lecturer.
 This evening we enjoy an introductory talk about the history of Hadrian’s Wall – an engaging taster of what is to come.

 Our walk starts at Bowness-on-Solway and the western end of Hadrian’s great legacy, an area of outstanding natural beauty boasting views across the border to Scotland.
 It is here that we join the Hadrian’s Wall Path, a national trail which follows the wall for 80 Roman miles (that’s 84 miles in modern measurements), and finishes in the aptly named town of Wallsend.